kartikwar/mmdetection/README.md

 Pass the checkpoint path in the parameter(--checkpoint).

-The trained model is available at [model g-drive](https://drive.google.com/file/d/1fol3hgl2IHee2f4wOj_TfTQ5hPQfeTl0/view?usp=sharing)
+The trained mask-rcnn model is available at [model g-drive](https://drive.google.com/file/d/1fol3hgl2IHee2f4wOj_TfTQ5hPQfeTl0/view?usp=sharing)

 If you want to input a separate image from default, pass the input image path in the parameter(--img)